What Does a Car Accident Attorney Do?

 Send Demand Letter

-Sending a demand letter marks a formal step toward resolving the claim.
-The letter presents documented losses and requests fair compensation from the at-fault party’s insurer.
-The attorney documents all medical treatment, calculates total economic losses, assesses non-economic damages, compiles supporting evidence, and submits a formal demand with a 30-day response deadline via certified mail.
+A demand letter formally presents documented losses and requests fair compensation from the at-fault party’s insurer.
+It includes medical records, economic losses, supporting evidence, and a 30-day response deadline, submitted via certified mail.

 09